 Our lead TIL product candidate, ITIL-168, is an autologous TIL therapy that we are initially developing for the treatment of advanced melanoma.
-We have generated preliminary safety and efficacy data in advanced melanoma in the context of a compassionate use program that used TIL products manufactured from digested tumor tissue with a process similar to ITIL-168.
+We have generated preliminary safety and efficacy data in advanced melanoma in the context of a compassionate use program using a TIL product that was produced with a prior version of the ITIL-168 manufacturing process.
 Twenty-one patients with stage IV metastatic cutaneous melanoma were treated between 2011 and 2019.
 Treatment led to an ORR of 67%, including four patients (19%) who achieved CR and ten patients (48%) who achieved PR.
 The DCR, which included patients with CR, PR or SD, was 86%.
-Based on these compelling clinical results and our discussions with the FDA, we plan to submit an IND for ITIL-168 and, if authorized to proceed, initiate a Phase 2 trial in .
+Based on these clinical results and our discussions with the FDA, we plan to submit an IND for ITIL-168 and, if authorized to proceed, initiate a Phase 2 trial in .
 We believe this trial, if successful, could support a BLA submission in .
-In addition to melanoma, we intend to initiate Phase 1 trials of ITIL-168 in tumor types where evidence of immune cell recognition and elimination of cancer cells has been observed, such as CSCC, NSCLC, HNSCC and cervical cancer, in .
+In addition to melanoma, we intend to initiate Phase 1 trials of ITIL-168 in tumor types where evidence of immune cell recognition and elimination of cancer cells has been observed, such as CSCC, NSCLC, HNSCC and cervical cancer, in